GoogleCloudPlatform/python-docs-samples/trace/cloud-trace-demo-app-opentelemetry/README.md

      --issue-client-certificate \
      --zone your-gcp-zone
      ```
-12. Verify that you have access to the cluster:
+7. Verify that you have access to the cluster:

     `kubectl get nodes`

 #### Deploy The Cloud Trace Demo App

-13. Build and tag the docker image for demo app:
+8. Build and tag the docker image for demo app:

     `docker build -t gcr.io/${PROJECT_ID}/cloud-trace-demo:v1 .`
-14. Deploy resource to the cluster.
+9. Deploy resource to the cluster:

     `kubectl apply -f deployment.yaml`
-15. Track the status of the deployment:
+10. Track the status of the deployment:

     `kubectl get deployments`

-    Deployment is complete, when all of the available deployments are ready.
+    Deployment is complete when all of the available deployments are ready.
-16. Run the following command to see the pods the deployment created:
+11. Run the following command to see the pods the deployment created:

     `kubectl get pods`

 #### Deploy The Cloud Trace Demo Service

-17. Create the cloud trace demo service
+12. Create the cloud trace demo service:

     `kubectl apply -f service.yaml`
-18. Get the services IP address by running the following command:
+13. Get the services IP address by running the following command:

     `kubectl get services`
-19. Send curl request to the EXTERNAL_IP, replcae EXTERNAL_IP with the external ip found
+14. Send a curl request to the EXTERNAL_IP, replacing `EXTERNAL_IP` with the external IP address found
-in the above command:
+in step 13:

     `curl EXTERNAL_IP`
-12. Visit [Trace List](https://console.cloud.google.com/traces/list) to check traces generated.
+15. Visit [Trace List](https://console.cloud.google.com/traces/list) to check traces generated.
     Click on any trace in the graph to see the Waterfall View.

     ![Screenshot](example-trace.png)
-13. Clean up GKE cluster/pods/services:
+16. Clean up GKE cluster/pods/services:

     `gcloud container clusters delete cloud-trace-demo`